westonkd/aircana/README.md

 #### Structure

-Knowledge bases are stored in the .aircana directory of each project.
+Knowledge bases are stored in the .claude directory of each project.
 For example:

 ```
-.aircana
+.claude
 ├── agents
+│   ├── canvas-backend-account-expert.md
 │   ├── canvas-backend-account-expert
 │   │   ├── knowledge
 │   │   │   ├── Accounts.md